 In September 2016, the Governor approved Senate Bill No. 450 ("SB 450"), known as the California Voter's Choice Act, which added Section 4005 to the Elections Code.
 Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold all-mailed ballot elections under certain conditions.
-This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies, and labor.
-Thus, if the County holds an all-mailed ballot election in a future even-numbered year, then we expect costs for the District to be further reduced.
-If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to all-mailed ballot elections.
-A more detailed analysis on the potential impact of these new laws will be presented to the Board of Supervisors at a later time.
+This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies and labor.
+If adopted by the County, SB 450 will dramatically change the future of our election operations by transitioning the County to all-mailed ballot elections.
+A more detailed analysis on the potential impact of this new law will be presented to the Board of Supervisors at a later time.

 The District's requested change will not have an immediate impact on the ballot styles, voting equipment or computer capacity.
 However, as more of the remaining 31 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
-When all jurisdictions move to even-numbered year elections sometime between 2017 and 2022, the total number of candidates for all jurisdictions could double in each election compared to the number of candidates in November 2016.
+When all jurisdictions move to even-numbered year elections sometime between 2017 and 2022, the total number of candidates for all jurisdictions could double in each election compared to the total number of candidates in November 2016.
 This change will increase the variation in the Sample Ballot & Official Voter Information Pamphlets and the Official Ballot types.
 Overall costs for each election will increase, but the increase in costs will be distributed among more jurisdictions.
 Most importantly, staffing needs will more than double as tasks such as candidate filing increase and production of more voluminous election materials within statutory deadlines becomes more challenging during even-numbered years.
 Statewide General Elections will become more complex, requiring a shift from seasonal extra help staff to more experienced and knowledgeable permanent staff.
 The Division's operating budget needs will increase starting in FY 2018-19.

 The voting and ballot counting equipment used by the Registration & Elections Division remain robust enough to permit the District, as well as the remaining jurisdictions within the County, to move its elections to even-numbered years from odd-numbered years.
 However, this equipment is nearing the end of its useful life.
-We will begin to evaluate new voting systems in 2017 that will improve accessible voting and will accommodate elections conducted in a wholly vote by mail environment under SB 450, if adopted by the County.
+We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a wholly vote by mail environment under SB 450 if adopted by the County.

 In terms of turnout, voter participation of registered voters in General District Elections generally falls between 25% to 29%.
-Voter turnout in the two previous Presidential

-Statewide General Elections (2008 and 2012) was over 79%.
+Voter turnout in the two previous Presidential Statewide General Elections (2008 and 2012) was over 79%.
 Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010, and 46% (a historical low) in 2014.
-Accordingly, for the past eight elections scheduled in November (2008 through 2015), voter turnout for Statewide General Elections has been at least double than voter turnout for General District Elections, so a move to Statewide General Elections is likely to substantially increase voter participation in future District elections.
+Accordingly, for the past eight elections scheduled in November (2008 through 2015), voter turnout for Statewide General Elections has been at least double than voter turnout for General District Elections, so a move to Statewide General Elections is likely to substantially increase voter participation in future general municipal elections.